Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Methods

 \subsection{Privacy Policy Analysis}

-\subsubsection{Plain Text Extraction.}
+\subsubsection{Plain text extraction.}

 To address RQ1 on the amount of privacy information provided by each bank, we extracted the plain text for all of a bank's policy files.
-For PDF files, we used a vision-based LLM pipeline (GPT-4o) to extract and compile text from each page (see Appendix~\ref{appendix:plain-text-extraction} for details), as text extraction methods (e.g, using \textit{PyMuPDF}~\cite{pymupdf}) proved unreliable due to the visual complexity of the layouts (e.g., flipped cell texts in GLBA notice tables).
+For PDF files, we used a vision-based LLM pipeline (GPT-4o) to extract and compile text from each page, as text extraction methods (e.g, using \textit{PyMuPDF}~\cite{pymupdf}) proved unreliable due to the visual complexity of the layouts (e.g., flipped cell texts in GLBA notice tables).
 For HTML files, we used \textit{Boilerpipe}~\cite{boilerpy3} to extract the main text and \textit{BeautifulSoup}~\cite{beautifulsoup4} as a fallback.
 Then, we merged all of a bank's processed privacy policy files into one plain-text file.
-For readability analysis, we used the widely-adopted Flesh-Kincaid Grade Level~\cite{shedlosky2009tools} that measures the difficulty of reading a text based on sentence length and word complexity with a score corresponding to a U.S. school grade (see Appendix~\ref{appendix:readability} for results with other readability metrics).
+For readability analysis, we used the widely-adopted Flesh-Kincaid Grade Level~\cite{shedlosky2009tools} that measures the difficulty of reading a text based on sentence length and word complexity with a score corresponding to a U.S. school grade.

 To address RQ2 \& 3 on marketing/advertising-related third-party sharing statements and opt-outs, we analyzed the content of privacy policies as detailed below.
 The analysis of opt-out links/controls is relatively straightforward and thus not discussed here.